How to clean and care for your handmade custom knife

 Stay sharp!

 Keep your knife sharp!
 A sharp knife is actually safer than a dull one.
-I offer sharpening services and will always be happy to help (for a modest fee, of course), but if you don’t want to pay for sharpening services it’s always a good investment to get yourself a good knife sharpening tool.
+I offer sharpening services and will always be happy to help.
+Sharpening is free for the first year for any knife purchased from me.

 You can contact or email me using my Contacts Page, link here